krystianpatryas/Invoice-generator/README.md

-Exercise got from hiring company - had to write an app
+Exercise  from hiring company - had to write an app

 Instruction: